-The Pain and Palliative Care (PPC) Service of the Department of Medicine offers a one-year clinical nurse fellowship to master's prepared nurse practitioners.
+The Palliative Medicine Service of the Department of Medicine offers a one-year clinical nurse fellowship to master’s prepared nurse practitioners.
 The nurse practitioner fellowship program is integrated with the MD fellowship training program.
 At the end of the training the nurse practitioner will be prepared to sit for the advanced certification examination in palliative and hospice nursing offered through the Hospice and Palliative Nurses Association.

 The purpose of the Pain and Palliative Care Nursing Fellowship is to train qualified nurse practitioners to function as clinical experts in pain management and palliative care.
 The focus of training is in the development of expertise in:

 - Assessment and management of pain syndromes associated with cancer and its therapy in collaboration with other members of the interdisciplinary pain and palliative care team

 - Assessment and management of non-pain symptoms associated with cancer and other life-threatening illnesses in collaboration with other members of the interdisciplinary pain and palliative care team

 - Assessment and management of psychosocial complications of cancer and other life-threatening illnesses in collaboration with other members of the interdisciplinary pain and palliative care team

 - Basic principles and practical applications of medical and nursing ethics and legal aspects of pain management and palliative care